Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/detection_2D.md

     [[vanity](https://www.arxiv-vanity.com/papers/1901.08043/)]
     * Title: Bottom-up Object Detection by Grouping Extreme and Center Points
     * Year: 23 Jan `2019`
-    * Authors: Xingyi Zhou, Jiacheng Zhuo, Philipp Kr�henb�hl
+    * Authors: Xingyi Zhou, Jiacheng Zhuo, Philipp Krähenbühl
     * Abstract: With the advent of deep learning, object detection drifted from a bottom-up to a top-down recognition problem.
 State of the art algorithms enumerate a near-exhaustive list of object locations and classify each into: object or not.
 In this paper, we show that bottom-up approaches still perform competitively.
 We detect four extreme points (top-most, left-most, bottom-most, right-most) and one center point of objects using a standard keypoint estimation network.
 We group the five keypoints into a bounding box if they are geometrically aligned.
 Object detection is then a purely appearance-based keypoint estimation problem, without region classification or implicit feature learning.
 The proposed method performs on-par with the state-of-the-art region based detection methods, with a bounding box AP of 43.2% on COCO test-dev.
 In addition, our estimated extreme points directly span a coarse octagonal mask, with a COCO Mask AP of 18.9%, much better than the Mask AP of vanilla bounding boxes.
 Extreme point guided segmentation further improves this to 34.6% Mask AP.
 * [FCOS](https://arxiv.org/abs/1904.01355)
     [[pdf](https://arxiv.org/pdf/1904.01355.pdf)]